- This event has passed.

 May 9, 1:30 pm–4:30 pm

-The Oklahoma Historical Society State Historic Preservation Office May workshop series will be held May 9–11, 2018, in the Musser Learning Lab at the Oklahoma History Center.
-The Musser Learning Lab is located on the first floor, inside the Research Center.
+The Oklahoma Historical Society State Historic Preservation Office May workshop series will be held May 9–11, 2018, at the Oklahoma History Center.
+The May 9 workshops will be in the OERB Classrooms; the May 10–11 workshops will be in the Musser Learning Lab, located inside the Research Center.

 Introduction to Section 106 and Determinations of Eligibility for the National Register